Hariharan15nov/lab-gotta-catch-em-all/README.md

 ```
 pokemonName = Bulbasaur
 pokemonNumber = 001
-characteristics = "Bulbasaur is a Grass/Poison-type Pokémon introduced in Generation I.
+characteristics = "Bulbasaur is a Grass/Poison-type PokÃ©mon introduced in Generation I.
 It evolves into Ivysaur starting at level 16.
-It is one of the three Starter Pokémon in the Kanto region."
+It is one of the three Starter PokÃ©mon in the Kanto region."
 type = "POISON"
 evolution = "IVYSAUR"
 baseExp = "64"